 Benefits Of Using This Recipe

-Shea butter is rich in saturated fats and fatty acids that nourish and condition hair.
+Shea butter is rich in saturated fatsi XA type of dietary fat that remains solid at room temperature. and fatty acidsi XThe building blocks of fat in the food and body. that nourish and condition hair.
 It is known for its emollient properties that lock the moisture in your hair shafts (1).
 It also provides protection from the ultraviolet rays of the sun.
 This butter has long been used as a hair care ingredient by African women to manage their natural curls.

 - Ensure that you wash the shea butter out of your hair well.